tigerjoy/Learning-Google-Cloud-Run-Jobs/README.md

 - Determines the number of tasks required
 - Launches the worker job programmatically with overrides
+- It self has a max-retry of 0.
+If the job-dispatcher fails, then we do not retry it.
 - Uses environment variables to distribute work

 ```js